yongbin-wei/GAMBA/README.md

 To get started, please see `/processing/README.txt` for details.
 Please note that it may be computational costly to finish all processing.
 Processed data used for the three examples (see below) are included.

 ## Examples
 We use three simple examples that show analyses commonly performed in literature to illustrate the usage of different statistical null models.
 Examples include human-supragranular-enriched (HSE) genes, APOE gene, and risk genes of autism spectrum disorder (ASD).
-Scripts are included in `/examples`
+To get started, please see `/examples/README.txt` for details.

 - Example of associations between the spatial pattern of HSE gene expression and the connectome metrics: